Francis621/Realtime-Emotion-Detection/README.md

 Support for operating-systems except Linux is not provided yet, you can use the equivalent commands in bash files for other operating-systems.

+Note that, if you have trouble with installing dllib library, you can check out the [link](https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/).

 ## Run
 After build, you can enter the following command in your Linux Terminal to run the program: